reubenscratton/oaknut/docs/ref/app_group/index.md

 `class ` [ActionSheet](todo) |
 A simple port of the iOS ActionSheet.
 `class ` [App](todo) |
-The single instance of this class is accessed through the global 'app' variable.
+Global object accessible through the global `app` variable that provides essential top-level services such as loading resources, persisting configuration settings and many more.
 `class ` [Worker](todo) |
 A 'worker' is a background thread that processes serialized input and produces serialized output.
 `class ` [WorkerImpl](todo) |